pheymann/talks/typelevel-summit-2018/post.md

 # Typedapi or how to derive your clients and servers from types
-In this blog post I will show you how to leverage Scala's typesystem to derive a client function from a single type.
-This is also the story of how I started to work on [Typedapi](https://github.com/pheymann/typedapi) which is basically the attempt to bring Haskell's [Servant](https://github.com/servant/servant) to Scala.
+In this blog, post I will show you how to leverage Scala's type system to derive an HTTP client function from a single type.
+This will also be the story of how I started to work on [Typedapi](https://github.com/pheymann/typedapi) which is basically the attempt to bring Haskell's [Servant](https://github.com/servant/servant) to Scala.

 ## Servant in a nutshell and how it began
-Everyone not knowing Servant, it is library which lets you define your web apis as types and derives the client and server functions from it.
-When I saw it the first time while working on a ped project I immediately loved the idea.
+For everyone not knowing Servant, it is a library which lets you define your web apis as types and derives the client and server functions from it.
+When I saw it for the first time while working on a ped project I immediately loved the idea.
 Creating web server and clients this way reduces your code to a mere type, you get extra type safety and you can use the api types as contracts between your server and its clients.

-After searching for viable alternatives in Scala without success I decided to take a shot at it.
-But I just wanted to start with a single feature to not overwhelm myself and abandoned the project after a couple of hours.
+And as I couldn't find any viable alternative in Scala I decided to try it on my own.
+But I just wanted to start with a single feature to not overwhelm myself and abandoned the project after a short time.
 Therefore, I set out to make Scala able to derive a client function from a single api type.
-How hard can it be?

 ## Derive a client function from a type.
 How hard can it be?
-Short answer: it takes some nights and a lot of cursing.
-But let's start at the beginning.
-First of all, I will introduce a small example we will use to ease the understanding later on.
+Let's start with an example we will use later on to ease understanding.
 Consider the following api:

 ```
-GET /users/:name?minAge=[age] -> List[User]
+GET /users/:name?minAge=:age -> List[User]
 ```

 It only consists of a single endpoint which returns a list of `Users`: